 The Age-Friendly Care Training: Geriatric Core Competencies course provides a foundation of essential knowledge and skills in the delivery of high-quality care to older adults.
 The content focuses on aging as a normal developmental process and assessment of the older adult, paying particular attention to geriatric syndromes that often negatively impact this population.
 Key recommendations and evidence-based practice from the Hartford Institute of Geriatric Nursing are embedded throughout the course.
 Topics covered include: Age-Friendly Health Systems Initiative; Comprehensive Geriatric Assessment (CGA); Normal vs. Atypical Aging Changes; Geriatric Syndromes I: 4Ms Mobility and Medication; Geriatric Syndromes II: 4Ms Mentation and What Matters Most; and Additional Geriatric Syndromes and Conditions.

-Click this LINK to access the Geriatric Core Competencies course!
+Access the Geriatric Core Competencies course.

 The Age-Friendly Care Training: Communication, Care Transitions, and End-of-Life Conversations course covers communication skills building strategies, tools for improving care transitions, and information about Advance Care Directives (ACD) and Advance Care Planning (ACP).
 The course also examines leadership responsibilities, reliance strategies, caregiver roles and support services in the community.
 Topics covered include: Communication, Collaboration, and Team-Based Care; Care Transitions and Care Quality; Leadership, Roles and Resilience; Family Caregivers, Resources and Respite Services; and Palliative and End-of-Life Care Conversations.